bcbio/bcbio-nextgen/docs/contents/cwl.rst

 and make it available in your path.
 To only run the tests and bcbio validations, you don't need a full data installation so can install with ``--nodata``.
-When you being running your own analysis, pre-prepare your bcbio data directory with ``bcbio_nextgen.py upgrade --data --cwldata``.
+When you being running your own analysis, pre-prepare your bcbio data directory with ``bcbio_nextgen.py upgrade --data --cwl``.

-To make it easy to get started, we have a pre-built CWL description that uses test data.
-This will run in under 5 minutes on a local machine and doesn't require a bcbio installation if you have Docker available on your machine:
+To make it easy to get started, we have pre-built CWL descriptions that use test data.
+These run in under 5 minutes on a local machine and don't require a bcbio installation if you have Docker available on your machine:

 1. Download and unpack the `test repository <https://github.com/bcbio/test_bcbio_cwl>`_::